mmisw/orr-ont/README.md

 # What's orr-ont?

-The ORR system is comprised of: a backend component, the `orr-ont` service;
+The ORR system is comprised of two main components: a backend component, the `orr-ont` service;
 and a front-end component, the `orr-portal` web application.

 This is the repository for the `orr-ont` component.

-For the front-end component see [orr-ont](https://github.com/mmisw/orr-portal).
+For the front-end component see [orr-portal](https://github.com/mmisw/orr-portal).

 # Deployment